Case Inlet

 Case Inlet, in southern Puget Sound in the U.S. state of Washington, is an arm of water between Key Peninsula to the east and Harstine Island to the west.
 Its northern end, called North Bay, reaches nearly to Hood Canal, creating the defining isthmus of Kitsap Peninsula.
 Case Inlet is the boundary between Pierce County and Mason County.
 The southern end of Case Inlet connects to Nisqually Reach, part of the southern basin of Puget Sound.
 Herron Island lies in Case Inlet.

 Case Inlet was named by Charles Wilkes of the Wilkes Expedition of 1838–1842, to honor Augustus L. Case, one of the expedition's officers.
 From the 1870s to the 1920s, transportation needs of the communities along Case Inlet were served by a small flotilla of steamboats.

+History

+The Case Inlet is an estuary, which is where a river or a stream meets the shoreline in turn freshwater mixes with saltwater to form a protected habitat.
+This environment is important in feeding and providing resting grounds for fish, birds, and mammal life in the Puget Sound.

+The water quality of the Case Inlet or North Bay reflects many of the water issues in the South Puget Sound.
+The depth of the Inlet is shallower, and the flush time is much slower than the main basin of the Sound.
+The many Inlets and the complex structure of the Puget Sound cause a longer retention time of water than simpler systems.
+The Case Inlet tidal exchange can have water residence times up to two months, and the water will not dilute or mix nutrients to the same degree as that as areas like the Tacoma Narrows.

+The Case Inlet has an abundance of nutrients entering the South Sound from freshwater only mixing with upper water columns.
+Nutrients and sunlight in the upper water column of the shallow water create ideal conditions for phytoplankton growth which can affect water quality.
+Phytoplankton live suspended in water, needing sunlight and nutrients, nitrogen and phosphorus to grow.
+Low nitrogen levels typically limit phytoplankton growth in marine waters, while phosphorus limits growth in freshwaters.

+Low nutrients limit phytoplankton growth, common in the summer, so when nutrients are added, it will cause more phytoplankton than normal to grow.
+Some plankton blooms are harmful for marine life and humans and can create conditions of excess algae populations that will sink and accumulate on the seafloor where the bacteria will break down, consuming oxygen in the process.
+Thus, excessive algae growth can cause lower oxygen levels which are detrimental to the maintenance of marine life.